Pittsburgh Steelers: Chuck Noll years (1969–1991)

-The players drafted in the early 1970s formed the base of an NFL dynasty, making the playoffs in eight seasons and becoming the only team in NFL history to win four Super Bowls in six years, as well as the first to win more than two.
+The players drafted in the early 1970s formed the base of an NFL dynasty, making the playoffs in eight seasons and becoming the only team in NFL history to win four Super Bowls in six years, as well as the first to win more than two; capturing championships in Super Bowls IX, X, XIII, and XIV.
 They also enjoyed a regular-season streak of 49 consecutive wins (1971–1979) against teams that would finish with a losing record that year.

+Offensively, quarterback Terry Bradshaw evolved into a premier deep passer, connecting with receivers Lynn Swann and John Stallworth for numerous big plays, while Franco Harris anchored a powerful running game behind a dominant offensive line led by Mike Webster.
+The team's balanced attack, combined with its elite defense, made Pittsburgh nearly unbeatable at its peak.

+Following their championship run, the Steelers remained competitive but began to decline as injuries and aging took their toll.
 The Steelers suffered a rash of injuries in the 1980 season and missed the playoffs with a 9–7 record.
 The 1981 season was no better, with an 8–8 showing.
 The team was then hit with the retirements of all their key players from the Super Bowl years.
 "Mean" Joe Greene retired after the 1981 season, Lynn Swann and Jack Ham after 1982's playoff berth, Terry Bradshaw and Mel Blount after 1983's divisional championship, and Jack Lambert after 1984's AFC Championship Game appearance.

 After those retirements, the franchise skidded to its first losing seasons since 1971.
 Though still competitive, the Steelers would not finish above .500 in 1985, 1986, and 1988.
 In 1987, the year of the players' strike, the Steelers finished with a record of 8–7, but missed the playoffs.
 In 1989, they would reach the second round of the playoffs on the strength of Merrill Hoge and Rod Woodson before narrowly missing the playoffs in each of the next two seasons, Noll's last seasons.

-Noll's career record with Pittsburgh was 209–156–1.
+Chuck Noll retired following the 1991 season, finishing his tenure with a 209–156–1 record.
+He is widely regarded as one of the greatest coaches in NFL history, credited with transforming the Steelers from one of the league's worst franchises into a model organization and establishing a legacy of stability, toughness, and championship success.

 Bill Cowher years (1992–2006)

+Members of the Pittsburgh Steelers visit the White House following their Super Bowl XL victory, with Jerome Bettis at center pointing toward head coach Bill Cowher.

 In 1992, Chuck Noll retired and was succeeded by Kansas City Chiefs defensive coordinator Bill Cowher, a native of the Pittsburgh suburb of Crafton.